top of page

 Gemini GI JOE 2019-07-17 at 8.04.19 AM.j

 The early astronauts wore silver spacesuits such as this GI Joe in this collectors photo.
-A 1968 GI JOE astronaut set; at that time GI Joes were made in the USA, courtesy of Howlin' wolf reviews
+A 1968 GI JOE astronaut set; at a time when GI Joes were made in the USA, courtesy of Howlin' wolf reviews

-Behind the main story are myriad descriptions that go back to Gemini with its headaches, such as problems regarding flight control systems that had to be overcome.
-For educational purposes, we feel this 51 min documentary on the bridge to the Moon is important to include on this historical anniversary of the Apollo moon landing.
-It marked a high mark in U.S. History.
+Behind the main story are earlier descriptions that go back to Gemini with its headaches, such as problems regarding flight control systems that had to be overcome and live TV from space.
+There were newly invented computers and myriad other things.
+For educational purposes, we feel this 51 min. documentary on the bridge to the Moon is important to include on this historical anniversary of the Apollo moon landing.
+It marked a high mark in U.S. History. <WOWAmerica was graced with a momentous moment, Al Roker interviewing Buzz Aldrin on NBC Today.

 Lift off.jpg